wonder13662/labforward-coding-challenge/README.md

 - Accomplished the MVP Task: Simple react app that satisfied the User story
 - Implementations
-  - The upper chart shows the actual data
-  - The lower chart shows the area of interest
+  - The area of interest is layered over the actual chart so that researcher could quickly notice the important changes
   - Scalable structure.
 If you add more data, it shows more lists
   - Using mock data but fetching pipeline could be replace with REST API
 - Error handling
   - Data validation
   - Unknown error
-- (TODO)Implement React HOOKS

 ## Skill Set